failmap/server/documentation/remote_workers.md

 # Remote workers (scanners)

 It is possible to enable connections from remote workers (scanners) to allow scan tasks to be distributed to these workers for higher throughput and concurrency.
-To enable this set the configuration paramater `apps::failmap::broker::enable_remote` to `true`.
+To enable this set the configuration paramater `apps::websecmap::broker::enable_remote` to `true`.

 Remote worker connections are secured by TLS and require a valid client certificate for authentication.
 Currently the (letsencrypt) server certificate from the frontend (faalkaart.nl) is reused for TLS and the same CA is used for validating remote workers as for Admin and Monitoring.